 The answers will be published without stating the details of the asking bidder.

 The Division is allowed not to answer all questions if they are irrelevant, at its discretion.
-In addition, the Division is allowed to omit part of the wording of the question or reword the question in the answer, should the Division decide that the wording of the question may result in a misleading impression for other bidders.
+In addition, The Division may, at its discretion, edit or rephrase the bidder's question, should the Division decide that the wording of the question may result in a misleading impression for other bidders.

 The wording of the answers of the Division is the binding wording and constitutes an integral part of the tender documents.